farah-massuh/spotify_sql/README.md

 - PostgreSQL: Used to create and manage the relational database
 - VSCode: Main development environment for writing SQL scripts and managing files
 - pgAdmin: GUI client for executing SQL queries, managing tables, and inspecting results
+- ChatGPT: For query optimization and insight helper

 ## 🔄 Database Setup